embedded-guide/embedded-guide.github.io/zeptos/_posts/2015-04-07-first-code.md

 ## link.ld

 If you haven't done embedded programming before, it's likely you've never encountered a linker script before.
 Usually they're hidden away and used automatically, but in a project like this, they give us the control we need to get the things we need in the right places in the firmware blob we upload.
+To quote [the ld manual](https://sourceware.org/binutils/docs/ld/Scripts.html):

+> The main purpose of the linker script is to describe how the sections in the input files should be mapped into the output file, and to control the memory layout of the output file.

+They look intimidating at first, and they can get quite complex, but the one I've written here has been pared down to a more manageable size.
+It doesn't include, for example, sections used by C++.

 ```
 __stack_size = 1024;
 ```

+This is just a variable for our own use, so that if we change the size of the stack we want our OS to use, we don't have to go searching through the file for it.

 ```
 MEMORY {